 Today, there are well over 3,000 companies that manufacturer printed circuit boards (PCB) in Asia (China, Taiwan, Japan, India, Korea, Thailand) with the supply capacity continuing to grow well ahead of the global demand.

 It is critical for any flex circuit design to be free of errors and violations in order to get the application to market as fast as possible without unnecessary delay.
 To help designers avoid common IPC PCB design standards violations in rigid-flex PCBs, this blog post will discuss three of the most common IPC Association Connecting Electronics Industries design violations.

 One question we get asked frequently is: "Why does flex and rigid-flex PCB tooling cost more than rigid PCBs?"
 The answer is quite simple; flex circuit tooling is a much more complex process than standard printed circuit boards.

-The two primary options for encapsulating the external circuit layers of a flex circuit are Polyimide Coverlay and Flexible Liquid Photoimageable (LPI) Soldermask.
-The two materials however have very different capabilities and requirements.
+Previously, we gave you the definition for flexible circuit coverlay.
+Now, we go into greater depth discussing the two primary options for encapsulating the external circuit layers of a flex circuit: Polyimide Coverlay and Flexible Liquid Photoimageable (LPI) Solder mask.
+The two materials have very different capabilities and requirements.

-Rigid-flex printed circuit boards are unique with their integrated construction of both rigid PCB and flex circuit technologies.
-Being unique comes with a number of unique requirements that should be reviewed and implemented during the rigid-flex PCB Gerber layout phase of the design process.
+Rigid-flex printed circuit boards are unique in terms of integrated construction of both rigid and flex circuit technologies.
+Unique construction comes with unique requirements that should be reviewed and implemented during the rigid-flex PCB Gerber layout phase of the design process.